scipp/scippneutron/src/scippneutron/nexus/docs/our-interpretation-of-the-nexus-format.md

 4. Search the group for fields defined in `NXevent_data`.
 5. Search the group for fields pre-defined in the class that are equivalents of what is defined in `NXdata`, even if the `NXdata` requirements (such as `signal` attributes) are not met.

-If the above results in not more than one item, the group can be loaded.
+If the above yields no more than one item, the group can be loaded.

 ## Bin edges